Liverpool John Lennon Airport: Refund and compensation - Flightright UK

 History of one of the busiest Airports in the UK

-Liverpool John Lennon Airport is an international airport, which is situated some 7.5 miles from Liverpool city centre in the southeast area of Speke.
+Liverpool John Lennon Airport is an international airport, which is situated some 7.5 miles from Liverpool city center in the southeast area of Speke.
 Between 1997 and 2007 there was a dramatic increase in passenger numbers at the airport, rising from just under 700,000 in 1997 to nearly 5.5 million ten years later.
-There has been a significant drop in passengers in recent years, with around a million less passengers in 2012 compared to the 2007 figure, most likely caused by the recent recession.

 Flight Delays at Liverpool and What to do

 Delays can occur on both departing and arriving flights at Liverpool, with many of the recently delayed flights involving Ryanair and easyJet.
-The busiest route from the airport is to Belfast, with approximately 450,000 people utilising this route.
-Being the busiest route it is common for flights to be delayed from Belfast, as well as other Irish cities such as Dublin, Cork.
-Flights to Malaga, Spain have also experienced delays in the past.
+The busiest route from the airport is to Belfast, with approximately 450,000 people utilizing this route.
+Being the busiest route, it is common for flights to be delayed from Belfast, as well as other Irish cities such as Dublin, Cork.
+Flights to Malaga, Spain, have also experienced delays in the past.

 When flying from Liverpool or arranging to pick someone up, you should always check for current delays to avoid airport wait time.
 If flights are delayed, passengers should be aware of their rights and claim for compensation should their flight be deemed eligible.